Iamtoluakin/dragnet-app/NARRATION_FEATURE.md

 5. Button changes to "⏸️ Stop Narration" with pulsing animation
 6. User can click to stop, or let it finish naturally
 7. When complete, button returns to original state

+#### Key Learning Points Narration ⭐ NEW
+1. User completes scenarios and reaches Key Learning Points
+2. Two narration options appear:
+   - **"Listen to All"** button at the top - Reads all points in sequence
+   - Individual 🔊 buttons - Read one specific point
+3. User can listen while reviewing points
+4. Clicking the checkmark marks the point as reviewed
+5. All points must be reviewed to proceed to assessment

+#### Laws & Regulations Narration ⭐ NEW
+1. After reviewing all key points, Laws & Regulations appear
+2. Two narration options:
+   - **"Listen to All"** button - Reads all laws in sequence
+   - Individual 🔊 buttons per law
+3. User can review laws while listening
+4. Helps with understanding complex legal terminology

 ## Testing the Feature